Astronaut training: Long-duration missions to the Moon or Mars

-These missions are not completely independent without the presence of robots.
-This opens up a new avenue towards Human-Robot Interaction which has to be thoroughly understood and practised to develop a harmonious relationship between astronauts and robots.
-These robots would aid the astronauts from being their personal assistants to next generation of extreme environment explorers.
-Currently there is a robot on the ISS aiding the astronauts in their mammoth tasks with a human touch.
-Intercultural and human robot interaction training is the need of the hour for long duration missions.
+Human-Robot Interaction is expected to play a large role in long-duration missions.
+Robots assistants and extreme environment explorers free astronauts from mundane tasks and protects them from unnecessary risks.
+Between 2011 and 2018 the humanoid Robonaut 2 was tested on the ISS.

 Training also has to be evolved for future Moon landings to a human mission to Mars.
 Factors like crew dynamics, crew size, and crew activities play a crucial role as these missions would last from one year to Moon to three years on Mars.
-The training required for such missions has to be versatile and easy to learn, adapt, and improvise.
+The training required for such missions has to be versatile, intercultural and easy to learn, adapt, and improvise.

 A journey to Mars will require astronauts to remain in the crew capsule for nine months.
-The monotony and isolation of the journey present new psychological challenges.
+The monotony and isolation of the journey present psychological challenges.
 The long period spent in the crew capsule is comparable to other forms of solitary confinement, such as in submarines or Antarctic bases.
 Being in an isolated and confined environment generates stress, interpersonal conflict, and other behavioral and mental problems.
-However, natural scenery and communication with loved ones has shown to relax and lessen these effects.
-A Network of Social Interactions for Bilateral Life Enhancement (ANSIBLE), which provides natural scenery and socialization in a virtual reality environment, is being researched as a solution to behavioral health.

-Researchers are looking into how current mental health tools can be adjusted to help the crew face stressors that will arise in an isolated, confined environment (ICE) during extended missions.
+Researchers are looking into how existing mental health tools can be adjusted to help the crew face stressors that will arise in an isolated, confined environment (ICE) during extended missions.
 The International Space Station uses a behavioral conflict management system known as the Virtual Space Station (VSS) to minimize conflict between crew members and address psychological challenges.
 The program has modules that focus on relationship management, stress and depression that guide astronaut's through a virtual therapy session in space.